 In the absence of microbial contamination of the wound, its healing under the scab can occur without suppuration.

-Wound treatment.
-Rational treatment of wounds (wound disease) in animals is carried out with the help of pathogenetic, etiopathogenetic and stimulating therapy.
-One of medical measures, the use of which is mandatory, is the surgical treatment of wounds.
+Treatment of wounds.
+Rational treatment of wounds (wound disease) in animals is carried out using pathogenetic, etiopathogenetic and stimulating therapy.
+One of therapeutic measures, the use of which is mandatory, is surgical treatment of wounds.
 It usually comes down to mechanical cleaning and disinfection of the skin around the wound, examination of the wound, dissection of wound pockets, removal of foreign bodies from the wound, partial or complete excision and drainage of the wound.

-I. G. Rufanov pointed out that when choosing one or another method of treatment, it is necessary to approach each wound individually, taking into account the stage of the course of the wound process.
+I. G. Rufanov pointed out that when choosing a particular treatment method, each wound must be approached individually, taking into account the stage of the wound process.

-The same treatment method and type of dressing may not be equally suitable for the first and second stages of the wound.
-If in the first period of the course of the wound a moist-osmotic, sometimes hypertonic suction dressing gives good results, then in the second period it is better to use a slightly irritating, moisture-reducing, drying dressing, and sometimes even artificial drying of the wound.
-At the same time, account must be taken of local reaction(liquid, thick pus, dry wound) and the general condition of the patient.
+The same treatment method and type of dressing cannot be equally suitable for the first and second periods of the wound.
+If in the first period of the wound's course good results are obtained by a wet-osmotic, sometimes hypertonic, suction dressing, then in the second period it is better to use a slightly irritating, moisture-reducing, drying dressing, and sometimes even artificial drying of the wound.
+At the same time, it should be taken into account local reaction(liquid, thick pus, dry wound) and the general condition of the patient.

-Such therapeutic methods as different types of physiotherapy, vaccine protein hemotherapy, diet, and maybe bacteriophage and lysate therapy, act basically the same way, i.e. intensifying, activating, irritating and switching way, but the use of the same therapeutic factors without taking into account the stage of the wound process , the state of local and general excitability of the body (hyper- and hyposensitization), dose, interval can give a wide variety of results: brilliant, satisfactory or negative.
+Such therapeutic methods as different types of physiotherapy, vaccine-proteinohemotherapy, diet, and perhaps bacteriophage and lysate therapy, act basically in the same way, that is, in an enhancing, activating, irritating and switching manner, but the use of these same therapeutic factors without taking into account the stage of the wound process , the state of local and general excitability of the body (hyper- and hyposensitization), dose, interval can give a wide variety of results: brilliant, satisfactory or negative.

-The degree of reaction of the body, its nature (normergic, hyperergic, hypergic, allergic) are also factors that often determine the choice of method for treating a purulent wound.
-If these factors are not taken into account, I. G. Rufanov points out, a negative result can be obtained.
+The degree of the body's reaction and its nature (norrmergic, hyperergic, hypergic, allergic) are also factors that often determine the choice of treatment method for a purulent wound.
+If you do not take these factors into account, I. G. Rufanov points out, you can get a negative result.

-When choosing a method of treating a wound, it is also necessary to take into account the bacteriological factor, the specific properties of various purulent bacteria, their ability to affect capillaries or blood granulations (streptococci), increase exudation (staphylococci), give raids (diplococci, Lefleur's bacilli, etc.), sometimes cause a reaction of reticuloendothelial systems, produce enzymes that play a huge role in inflammation, give varying degrees necrosis, etc.
+When choosing a wound treatment method, one must also take into account the bacteriological factor, the specific properties of various purulent bacteria, their ability to infect capillaries or bloodstream granulations (streptococci), increase exudation (staphylococci), give plaque (diplococci, Lefler's bacilli, etc.), and sometimes cause a reticuloendothelial reaction systems, produce enzymes that play a huge role in inflammation, give varying degrees necrosis, etc.

-Therefore, in the treatment of purulent wounds, it is necessary to use such methods of therapy that could create a certain optimum and minimum pH in the wound for the development of various bacteria and for redox potential.
-By increasing or lowering the pH of the wound and the redox potential by local or general measures of influence on the wound, it is possible to bring the environment closer to the optimum or minimum conditions for the development of the wound flora.
+Therefore, when treating purulent wounds, it is necessary to use such methods of therapy that could create a certain optimum and minimum pH in the wound for the development of various bacteria and for the redox potential.
+By increasing or lowering the pH of the wound and the redox potential with local or general measures of influence on the wound, it is possible to bring the environment closer to the optimum or minimum conditions for the development of wound flora.

-One of the factors that determine the correct approach to the wound is the barrier apparatus of the body: the lymphatic, vascular, nervous and reticuloendothelial systems.
-Knowing the degree of intensity of the inflammatory focus, the defeat of the nearest and distant regional lymph nodes, vascular and nervous systems, easy to determine the activity of the surgeon (early incision); taking into account the degree of membrane permeability, the osmotic properties of the wound and wound current allows you to choose the right dressing (with hypertonic, colloidal solution or just dry).
+One of the factors that determines the correct approach to a wound is the body’s barrier apparatus: lymphatic, vascular, nervous and reticuloendothelial systems.
+Knowing the degree of intensity of the inflammatory focus, damage to the nearest and distant regional lymph nodes, vascular and nervous systems, it is easy to determine the activity of the surgeon (early incision); taking into account the degree of membrane permeability, osmotic properties of the wound and wound current allows you to choose the right dressing (with a hypertonic, colloidal solution or just dry).

-Depending on the stage of the course of the wound process, one or another method of treatment is chosen.
+Depending on the stage of the wound process, one or another treatment method is selected.

-Treatment of aseptic wounds Aseptic wounds include all postoperative wounds that are treated under aseptic conditions.
-After hemostasis of the vessels, sutures and a sterile dressing are applied to the wound, which, if the course of the wound is favorable, is replaced 1 time in 2-3 days.
+Treatment of aseptic wounds.
+Aseptic wounds include all postoperative wounds that are treated under aseptic conditions.
+After vascular hemostasis, sutures and a sterile bandage are applied to the wound, which, if the course of the wound is favorable, is changed once every 2-3 days.
 The sutures are removed on the 7-8th day.
-WITH preventive purpose it is recommended that before suturing, powder the wound with streptocide powder or irrigate with a 5% solution of white streptocide in 70% alcohol, or lubricate with an alcohol solution of iodine 1: 1000, 1: 3000.
+WITH for preventive purposes Before applying a suture, it is recommended to powder the wound with streptocide powder or irrigate it with a 5% solution of white streptocide in 70% alcohol, or lubricate it with an alcohol solution of iodine 1: 1000, 1: 3000.

 Treatment of infected wounds.
 This category of wounds includes freshly inflicted accidental wounds infected with staphylococci, streptococci or other types of microbes.
-Treatment of such wounds begins with mechanical cleaning, after which physical, chemical and biological agents, depending on the prescription of the wound, the nature and size of the wound and the degree of contamination.
-To remove foreign bodies and non-vital tissues from the wound canal, surgical treatment of the wound is performed, after which, for prophylactic and therapeutic purposes, the following are used: penicillin-novocaine or outhem-penicillin-novocaine blockade, novocaine solution intravenously, antibiotics (biomycin, terramycin, gramicidin, etc.) , 5% solution of protein pyrolysin, streptocide in powder or streptocide, soluble in the form of a 5% solution in 70% alcohol, 5% reversible emulsion of streitocide on 30% fortified fish oil, alcohol solution of iodine 1:1000, Vincent powder (1 part dry bleach and 5-9 parts of boric acid), Sapezhko liquid (crystal iodine 2.5; potassium iodide 10.0; ethyl alcohol 30%
+Treatment of such wounds begins with mechanical cleaning, after which physical, chemical and biological agents, depending on the duration of the injury, the nature and size of the wound and the degree of its contamination.
+To remove foreign bodies and non-vital tissues from the wound canal, surgical treatment of the wound is performed, after which the following are used for preventive and therapeutic purposes: penicillin-novocaine or autgemo-penicillin-novocaine blockade, intravenous novocaine solution, antibiotics (biomycin, terramycin, gramicidin, etc.) , 5% solution of protein-pyrolysin, streptocide in powder or streptocide, soluble in the form of a 5% solution in 70% alcohol, 5% reversible emulsion of streptocide in 30% fortified fish oil, alcohol solution of iodine 1:1000, Vincent powder (1 part dry bleach and 5-9 parts boric acid), Sapezhko liquid (crystalline iodine 2.5; potassium iodide 10.0; ethyl alcohol 30%

 Random articles